phxql/jauter-and-jetty/README.md

 # How do I run this?

-Start the `main` method and execute `curl -i http://localhost:8080/hello/Foobar`
+Start the `jautertest.Main.main` method and execute `curl -i http://localhost:8080/hello/Foobar`

 ## License